 Shoplifting is the most commonly charged form of theft.
 It is typically a misdemeanor offense characterized as Class C theft (property under $100), Class B theft (property between $100 and $750), and Class A theft (property between $750 and $2,500).
 To prosecute and convict a person for shoplifting, the state must prove the following:

 - with intent to deprive the owner of the property.

-Usually, the most important element of a Shoplifting offense is intent.
+Usually, the most critical element of a shoplifting offense is intent.
 A person must act with intent to deprive the store of their property.
-Showing that a defendant was reckless, negligent or that their head was in the clouds when they walked out of a store with unpaid-for merchandise will not cut it.
-An accident does not qualify as Shoplifting.
+Showing that a defendant was reckless, negligent, or that their head was in the clouds when they walked out of a store with unpaid-for merchandise will not cut it.
+An accident does not qualify as shoplifting.

-Whether the scenario is purely accidental one or simply an uncharacteristic moment of poor judgment, when a person is arrested for Shoplifting, it will appear as Theft on a criminal history.
+Whether the scenario is purely accidental or simply an uncharacteristic moment of poor judgment, when a person is arrested for shoplifting, it will appear as theft in a criminal history.
 Theft is considered a crime of moral turpitude and can seriously impact a person’s ability to obtain or retain employment.
-This highlights the importance of seeking an attorney who will work to have charges reduced or expunged and possibly pursue options like Pre-Trial Diversion which is specifically tailored to individuals with a clean record seeking to keep it that way.
+This highlights the importance of seeking an attorney who will try to get the charges reduced or expunged and possibly pursue options like pre-trial diversion, specifically tailored to individuals with a clean record seeking to keep it that way.

-Tag Changing under Texas Penal Code Section 32.47, also known as Fraudulent Destruction, Removal or Concealment of Writing is most commonly a hybrid of Theft or Shoplifting.
-To charge and convict a person with Fraudulent Destruction, Removal or Concealment of Writing, the State must prove:
+Tag changing under Texas Penal Code Section 32.47, also known as fraudulent destruction, removal, or concealment of writing, is most commonly a hybrid of theft or shoplifting.
+To charge and convict a person of this crime, the state must prove: